 Required Disposal.
 Pursuant to MN 115A.46 and 115A.471 all Recyclables collected by Contractor in the City shall be delivered to the City Designated Facility (Attachment 5).

 Alley Collections: Sixty-five percent (65%) of the Properties receive Collection service on an alley.
 The City does not maintain alleys, nor plow snow in alleys and alleys can be narrow.
 Residents are required to maintain abutting alleys in a safe and passable manner.
-Contractor shall ensure Collection Vehicles are of sufficient design and equipage to provide Collection in alleys in all weather conditions.
-“Double-pass,” in which Collection occurs on one side of an alley with Collection on the other side of the alley in a second pass is strongly discouraged, and Contractor shall not use limitations on double-pass collection as an excuse for Missed Collections.
+Contractor shall ensure Collection Vehicles are of sufficient design and equipage to provide Collection in alleys in all weather conditions..

 Inaccessible Set Out.
 In the event there are occasions when Car(s) or dumpsters are temporarily obstructed for a period on the regularly scheduled Collection day (e.g., utility truck or other vehicle blocking property or entrance to the alley), Contractor shall make an additional attempt on the same Collection day and, if needed, return for a third pass the following day to access the Cart(s) or dumpsters.
 If the Car(s) or dumpsters are not accessible on a third attempt, Contractor shall notify the City of the obstruction, and will Collect the Recyclables in the Cart(s) or dumpsters and any extra Recyclables next to the Cart(s) or dumpsters at the next Collection Opportunity.

-Cart Placement: Residents will be advised to place the cart(s) with the opening facing the street or ally, with 2 feet of clearance between the cart and other objects.
+Cart Placement: Residents will be advised to place the cart(s) with the opening facing the street or alley, with 2 feet of clearance between the cart and other objects.
 Legally parked vehicles are not considered an obstruction and carts not collected for this reason will be considered a missed collection.
-Walk-up location collection will be specified by the City, in consultation with the Contractor, The Contractor shall collect carts that are withing 6’ of the alley or curb line with 2’ of clearance on all sides.
+Walk-up location collection will be specified by the City, in consultation with the Contractor, The Contractor shall collect carts that are withing 4’ of the alley or curb line with 2’ of clearance on all sides.
 Improperly placed carts must be tagged by the Contractor.

 Extra Materials: Contractor will collect all extra Recyclables that are set out.
-Materials shall be placed in paper bags or boxes.
+Materials shall be placed in paper bags or boxes no larger than the Cart.
 Corrugated Cardboard will be stacked but not tied.

 MUDB Properties.
 Service for 12+ unit properties is weekly from carts, dumpsters, or a combination of both.
 Increased frequency of collection may be needed due to container capacity limitations.
 Collection frequency and location of carts/dumpsters shall be determined jointly by the Property Manager and the Contractor.
 Collections at MUDB properties will occur Monday through Friday and do not need to follow the City Recycling Collection Day designations.